sbarberuk/OMC/scripts/README.md

-bash_functions.sh | This is a utility script containing some functions that can be used in other bash scripts addHostTags.py | Is a utility to add tags to all entities on a specific host downloadAgent.sh | Is a simple script to download the latest agent getEntities.sh | Calls the REST API https://docs.oracle.com/en/cloud/paas/management-cloud/raomc/op-entitymodel-uds-entities-query-post.html to query entities
+bash_functions.sh | This is a utility script containing some functions that can be used in other bash scripts addHostTags.py | Is a utility to add tags to all entities on a specific host downloadAgent.sh | Is a simple script to download the latest agent getEntities.sh | Calls an undocumented REST API to query entities

 ## bash_functions.sh
 Functions in this script include